ctokheim/tf_association/README.md

 If you want to run on a computer cluster, please see the snakemake documentation (https://snakemake.readthedocs.io/en/stable/).

-When the is completed, you should see the final output file "rabit_formatted_results.txt" in your specified output directory.
+When the run is completed, you should see the final output file "rabit_formatted_results.txt" in your specified output directory.